jfbu/texdimens/texdimens/README.md

 All macros handle negative dimensions via their absolute value then taking the opposite.
 NOT YET ONLY POSITIVE IMPLEMENTED

-1. At time of writing no macro is implemented yet.
+1. At time of writing the `\texdimin<uu>` macros are implemented, but not yet the "down" and "up" variants.

-2. For input equal to or sufficiently close to `\maxdimen` and those units `uu` for which `\maxdimen` is not exactly representable, the output `D` of the macros `\texdimin<uu>` and `\texdimin<uu>u` will trigger "Dimension too large" error if an attempt to use `D uu` is done.
+2. For input equal to (or sufficiently close to) `\maxdimen` and those units `uu` for which `\maxdimen` is not exactly representable, i.e. all units except `pt`, `bp` and `nd`, the output `D` of the "up" variants `\texdimin<uu>u` if used as `Duu` in a dimension assignment or expression will (naturally) trigger "Dimension too large" error.

+3. For `dd`, `nc` and `in`, input equal to (or sufficiently close to) `\maxdimen` will produce also with `\texdimin<uu>` (not only with the "up" variant) an output `D` representing the next "attainable" dimension above `\maxdimen` hence using `Duu` will trigger "Dimension too large error".

-3. Some macros may trigger "Dimension too large" if used with input close to `\maxdimen`.
-"Safe" variants which are guaranteed never to trigger this error but have some extra overhead to filter out inputs too close to `\maxdimen` will be provided.
-But see 2. regarding the usability of the output anyhow.
+4. For some units the "down" and "up" macros may trigger "Dimension too large" during their execution if used with an input too close to `\maxdimen`.
+"Safe" variants which are guaranteed never to trigger this error but have some extra overhead to filter out inputs too close to `\maxdimen` will *perhaps* be provided.
+But see 2. and 3. regarding the usability of the output anyhow.

 `\texdiminpt{<dim. expr.>}`